Department of Social Justice (Kerala)

 The Social Justice Department is an administrative department of the Government of Kerala.
-The department is responsible for formulating and implementing policies aimed at the welfare of socially disadvantaged and marginalised sections, including persons with disabilities, senior citizens, transgender persons, and other vulnerable groups.
+The department is responsible for formulating and implementing policies aimed at the welfare of socially disadvantaged and marginalised sections, including persons with disabilities, transgender persons, and other vulnerable groups.

 The department functions as the nodal agency for the implementation of various social welfare legislations, schemes and missions, and coordinates with line departments and field agencies to ensure effective service delivery.
 The department’s headquarters is located in Thiruvananthapuram.

-Ministerial team
+Leadership

-The department is headed by a Cabinet Minister of the Government of Kerala, and the incumbent Minister for Social Justice is R. Bindu.
+The department is headed by a Cabinet Minister of the Government of Kerala, and the incumbent Minister for Social Justice is V. E. Abdul Gafoor.

 The administrative head of the department is the Special Secretary to Government, an IAS officer.
 The current Special Secretary is Dr. Adeela Abdulla IAS.

 The Directorate of Social Justice is headed by the Director of Social Justice, and the incumbent Director is Dr. Mithun Premraj IAS.